 How to test for allergies

-Allergy testing can be undertaken in many different ways, and it’s hard to know which method of testing will work best for you without knowing a little more about your options.
-Visiting your GP can be a useful start but they may not always be able to help, and there are many other ways to test for allergies that may provide you with more information.
+Allergy testing can be undertaken in many different ways, and it’s hard to know which method of testing will work best for you.
+Visiting your GP can be a useful start.
+However there are many other ways to test for allergies that may provide you with more information.

 Skin prick testing